HelloSpoon/HelloSpoon-Spark/README.md

 DYNAMIXEL XL-320 servos - http://support.robotis.com/en/product/dynamixel/xl-320/xl-320.htm

-For wiring and programming tutorials and info, please go to the Wiki section of this page.
+For wiring, programming tutorials and more, please go to the Wiki section of this page.

 Code based on: